precice/precice.github.io_old/04-codes.md

 ## Legacy adapters

-These adapters and/or the respective solvers are not maintained anymore, but are listed here as an example of what other projects have used preCICE in the past.
+These adapters and/or the respective solvers are not maintained and might not work anymore, but are listed here as an example of what other projects have used preCICE in the past.

 ### Carat++